cendress/cendress/README.md

 - My Projects on GitHub: [Browse Repositories](https://github.com/cendress?tab=repositories)

 ## 🌟 Highlights
+-Started working at **Sweep360** as an iOS Developer.
 - Started working at **MoodMe** as an iOS engineer.
 - Published **iMirror**, a mindfulness journal that promotes mental & emotional well-being.
 - Published **CentSage**, a personal finance tracker that simplifies budgeting.
 - Published **Globe: World History**, a studying aid for students learning world history.

 ## 📚 I'm Currently Learning
-- Reviewing basic concepts of Swift, OOP, and design for iOS.
+- Reviewing basic concepts of Swift, SwiftUI, and design for iOS.

 ## 💼 I'm Looking For
-- Junior iOS Developer positions.
 - Opportunities to collaborate on exciting iOS projects.

 ## 🤝 How to Reach Me